LoganRauh/ECE-484-Individual-Project-3/README.md

 ### Code
 My code has two parts.
 First is a commented out simple two button and two solenoid code that if very simple.
 There is a the not commented code that I made for this project, which has an inversion element, after the buttons are pressed a total of 25 times the controls inverse (left button -> right solenoid, right button -> left solenoid)!

-You'll now need the code to run with the Arduino, this can be downloaded from the respository which I will outline how to do below.
+You'll now need the code to run with the Arduino, this can be downloaded from the respository which I will outline how to do below in the "Using the Project" section!

-(OUTLINING HOW TO DO IT)

 ## Circuit
 For the circuit you'll need the following compoents: